1976 NCAA Division I baseball season

 The 1976 NCAA Division I baseball season, play of college baseball in the United States organized by the National Collegiate Athletic Association (NCAA) began in the spring of 1976.
 The season progressed through the regular season and concluded with the 1976 College World Series.
-The College World Series, held for the thirtieth time in 1976, consisted of one team from each of eight regional competitions and was held in Omaha, Nebraska at Johnny Rosenblatt Stadium as a double-elimination tournament.
+The College World Series, held for the 30th time in 1976, consisted of one team from each of eight regional competitions and was held in Omaha, Nebraska at Johnny Rosenblatt Stadium as a double-elimination tournament.
 Arizona claimed the championship for the first time.

 Conference winners

 This is a partial list of conference champions from the 1976 season.
 The NCAA sponsored regional competitions to determine the College World Series participants.
 Seven regionals of four teams and one of six each competed in double-elimination tournaments, with the winners advancing to Omaha.
 18 teams earned automatic bids by winning their conference championship while 16 teams earned at-large selections.